Skip to Content

 Boneless ham requires approximately 15 minutes per pound/ 450g in the air fryer.
 However, as always, cooking times are an estimate and will vary according to a few factors, including the size and shape of your ham, the starting temperature, and how powerful your air fryer is.

-In this recipe we are aiming for an internal temperature of 140°F/ 60°C, so check it with an instant-read meat thermometer.
+In this recipe we are aiming for an internal temperature of 140°F/ 60°C (the recommended internal temperature for reheating ham).
+Check the internal temperature with an instant-read meat thermometer and air fry for a few more minutes if needed.

 Tip